hemrathore/Stock-Sentiment-Analysis/readme.md

 so will create a dictionary news_tables

-test code for singlew iteration and understanding: enumerate function gives index or objectnof any list or list item (Enumerate() method adds a counter to an iterable and returns it in a form of enumerate object.) findall() Return all non-overlapping matches of pattern in string, as a list of strings.
+Test code for single iteration and understanding: enumerate function gives index or objectnof any list or list item (Enumerate() method adds a counter to an iterable and returns it in a form of enumerate object.) findall() Return all non-overlapping matches of pattern in string, as a list of strings.
 The string is scanned left-to-right, and matches are returned in the order found.